One of the main signs of cerebral palsy in an infant is when brain damage occurs in the child’s brain during pregnancy or shortly after.

 This is an inexpensive medical test that is non-invasive.

-The purpose of the assessment is to show if the child has neurological issues which could lead to Cerebral Palsy.
+The assessment aims to show if the child has neurological issues that could lead to Cerebral Palsy.

-A therapist, doctor, or medical personnel will complete the movement assessment by lying the child on their back while they are awake and videotaping them for three to five minutes.
+A therapist, doctor, or medical personnel will complete the movement assessment by lying the child on their back while awake and videotaping them for three to five minutes.

 The medical individual is trained to score the video based on the child’s movements.